PixelRobots/azure-aks-tracker/src/prd.md

 - **Success Criteria**: <5% of displayed updates are noise commits

 ### Commit Grouping & Analysis
-- **Functionality**: Group related commits by file changes and timing, extract metadata (title, category, URL)
+- **Functionality**: Group related commits by shared documentation URLs (same page), extract metadata (title, category, URL)
-- **Purpose**: Present coherent updates rather than fragmented individual commits
+- **Purpose**: Present coherent updates rather than fragmented individual commits, consolidating all changes to the same document
-- **Success Criteria**: Related changes are consolidated into single update entries
+- **Success Criteria**: Related changes to the same documentation page are consolidated into single update entries

 ### AI-Enhanced Summaries
 - **Functionality**: Use AI to generate concise summaries and impact assessments for each update